freedomfury/documents/projects/solutions/lxd-cloud-init.md

     +----------+---------------------------------------+---------+
    ```

 1. Launch an instance using the newly created profile.
+In this case, I'm using the prebuilt containers from LXD's image server.
+The vendor created these pre-configured images, which have no personalized customizations.
    ```
    inc launch images:ubuntu/noble/cloud ct-ubun00-dev -p base-sec